 — Jeff Winger, Community

-"If The Dark Knight and The Green Mile have taught us one thing, it's that super-sized African American felons are the noblest men on earth."
+"If this movie and The Green Mile have taught us one thing, it's that super-sized African American felons are the noblest men on earth."

 Well, I'm just an old fool, of course, and I don't know much about politics or the like, but I do know that America's kinda like this here crabapple tree, John Fitzgerald Kennedy.